generic-github-user/fbla-competition-coding-programming/README.md

 ### Google Chrome

-Web browser used for most testing.
+Web browser used for most testing and foundation for Electron.

 ### Git